aabeveridge/mmtraining/markdown/02_setup.md

 Next you will be asked to enter your `Consumer Key`.
 Return to your browser as shown in Figure XXX, copy the consumer key from the webpage, and then paste it back in your terminal and press ENTER.

 **5.4**
 Follow the same process from Step 5.3 for the `Consumer Secret`, `Access Token`, and `Access Token Secret`.
-Once you have copied the 4 secrets and tokens into MassMine, you should see
+Once you have finished copying the 4 secrets and tokens into MassMine, you will see `Authentification setup finished!`.

 ***